 Whether you understand Art or not, this video is a Must watch.

 I came across this video again today after 5 years from Marina Abramovic’s retrospective at the MoMa in New York in 2010 and I thought “It’s funny how the Universe delivers messages with a perfect synchronicity”.
-There’s not many words I can add to what theses images communicate, I think they speak for themselves; but I wish to share with you what they mean to me.
+There are not many words I can add to what theses images communicate, I think they speak for themselves, but I wish to share with you what they mean to me.

 There are special people we meet along our paths.
 We connect with them, we share our lives with them, we fall in love with them.
 Sometimes they walk by our side for years, sometimes only for few moments.
 Sometimes we need to separate from them and that separation causes pain and sadness.
 We don’t know if our paths will cross again one day, or if they never will.